For me, it’s the opportunity to connect corporate action with answers to the thorny problems of our time.

-Katy Schneider Riddick joins High Lantern Group as a Director, bringing experience in public policy at the state, federal and international levels.
-Most recently, she led the Government Affairs team at Alzheimer’s Research UK, the largest charitable funder of dementia research in Europe.
+Before joining HLG, Katy led the Government Affairs team at Alzheimer’s Research UK, the largest charitable funder of dementia research in Europe.
 During her tenure, the UK Government committed to an ambitious goal of a disease-modifying treatment for Alzheimer’s by 2025.
 Katy helped craft the supporting strategy, while also managing multiple issue campaigns on key legislative priorities.
-She led the development of a program of work focused on the impacts of dementia on women, launching a report that garnered national press coverage and established the organization as a thought-leader on the issue.
+She led the development of a program of work focused on the impacts of dementia on women, which established the organization as a thought-leader on the issue.

-Previous, Katy served as the Deputy Finance Director for a Congressional campaign and later worked in lobbying for a diverse range of municipal and private clients, as well as a large trade association.
-Katy graduated with Honors from the University of San Francisco with a degree in Politics, and is a native Oregonian.
+Previously, Katy served as the Deputy Finance Director for a Congressional campaign and later worked in lobbying for a diverse range of municipal and private clients, as well as a large trade association.
+A native Oregonian, Katy graduated with Honors from the University of San Francisco with a degree in Politics.

-Sam Savin is an Associate at High Lantern Group's Philadelphia office.
-He is responsible for helping translate research and data into meaningful insights that help clients compete in an increasingly competitive marketplace.
+Sam Savin is an Associate Director in High Lantern Group's Philadelphia office.
+Sam helps clients translate research and data into meaningful insights to achieve superior positioning in an increasingly competitive marketplace.

-Sam joined High Lantern Group after working for several years in Baltimore and Philadelphia's municipal governments; he brings to HLG an expertise in research, writing, project management, and public policy.
+Sam joined High Lantern Group after working for several years in Baltimore's and Philadelphia's municipal governments; he brings to HLG expertise in research, evaluation, project management, and public policy.